edgedb/easy-edgedb/README.md

 ## Adding annotations to types and using @

-Now that we know how to do introspection queries though, we can start to give our types `annotations`.
+Now that we know how to do introspection queries, we can start to give our types `annotations`.
 An annotation is a string inside the type definition that gives us information about it.
+By default, annotations can use the titles `title` or `description`.

 Let's imagine that in our game a `City` needs at least 50 buildings.
-By default, annotations can use the titles `title` or `description`.
-Let's use `description`:
+Let's use `description` for this:

 ```
 type City extending Place {